 The relationship between the chunk size and the average request size determines if striping maximizes the request rate or the data-transfer rates.
 You can set the chunk size or use the default setting.
-See "Chunk Size," page 2-25, for information about setting the chunk size.
+See "Chunk Size," page 2-29, for information about setting the chunk size.

-Keep these points in mind when planning RAIDsets:
+Keep these points in mind when planning RAIDsets

-- Reporting methods and size limitations prevent certain operating systems from working with large RAIDsets. - Both cache modules must be the same size. - A RAIDset must include at least 3 disk drives, but no more than 14.
+- Reporting methods and size limitations prevent certain operating systems from working with large RAIDsets. - Both cache modules must be the same size.